 The overall architecture of the proposed video CS reconstruction framework is shown in Figure~\ref{fig:arch}.
-The network contains three modules: 1) an encoder (sensing matrix) for simultaneous sampling and compression; 2) For each compressed frame data, there is a dedicated CNN for spatial features extraction; 3) An LSTM for motion estimation and video reconstruction.
-As mentioned earlier, to improve the spatial resolution, the random encoder encodes the first frame in a GOP with more measurements and the remaining with less.
-In addition, a recent research \cite{xu:ddcs} shows that sensing matrix can be trained with raw data to better preserve the Restricted Isometry Property (RIP).
+The network contains three modules: 1) an encoder (sensing matrix) for simultaneous sampling and compression; 2) a dedicated CNN for spatial features extraction after each compressed frame; 3) an LSTM for motion estimation and video reconstruction.
+As mentioned earlier, to improve the spatial resolution, the random encoder encodes the key frame in a GOP with more measurements and the remaining with less.
+Also, a recent research \cite{xu:ddcs} shows that sensing matrix can be trained with raw data to better preserve the Restricted Isometry Property (RIP).
 Therefore, the encoder can also be integrated into the entire model and trained with the whole network to improve reconstruction performance.
 Besides, as the proposed algorithm eliminates the sparsity prior constraint, the direct optimization of RIP preservation in \cite{xu:ddcs} is not necessary.
 Instead, we can use the reconstruction loss to train the sensing matrix along with the model.
 For simplicity, we still use a random Bernoulli matrix for information encoding in the experiment.
-Different from the prior work that extracts motion from low-resolution previews, the proposed LSTM network infers motion from high-resolution frames generated by the multi-rate CNNs.
+Different from the prior work that extracts motion from low-resolution previews, the proposed LSTM network infers motion from high-resolution frames generated by multi-rate CNNs.
 The resolution of the reconstructed video is further improved with the incorporation of high-quality motion estimation.